kyleboas/tacticsjournal.com/_posts/2023/7/2023-7-10-andre-onana-is-confident.md

 He won't have a short pass outlet to lean on like Alessandro Bastoni at Inter.
 Onana completed 9.33 short passes per 90 at Inter.
 To put that into perspective, Ederson only completed 6.77 for Manchester City, and David De Gea completed only 5.24 for Manchester United.
 Above average amount of short passes from the goalkeeper.

 How will he adjust?
 Will Casemiro need to drop more frequently?
 How will the wingers cope with the added pressure of recieving with their back to goal?
+He should be able to handle the change but it's a significant change.

 An overconfident goalkeeper who likes to dribble, with fewer outlets, is not a good mix on paper.
 I'd like to see how he handles Arsenal and Brighton's counter-press before getting excited.